 Students who are registered for one credit or more may purchase the health insurance plan made available through Bethel University.
-If you would like information about this plan, please contact Health Services at 651.635.8532 or health-insurance@bethel.edu.
+If you would like information about this plan, please contact Health Services at 651.635.8532 or health-insurance@bethel.edu or visit bethel.edu/offices/health-services/health-insurance/requirement.
 Mention that you are a student enrolled at the Graduate School.